Sk-Muhaiminul-Hasan/CareerPilot_IUT_Shonghorsho/SYSTEM_DESIGN.md

 At scale, running CareerPilot costs **$0.044 per user/month** (under 5 cents).

 With a premium subscription pricing tier of just **$5.00/month**, the gross profit margin stands at **99.1%**, indicating an exceptionally scalable, cost-efficient, and sustainable business model.

+---

+## 5. Architectural Cohesion & Graph-Validated Integrity

+By integrating static-analysis metrics from the `.understand-anything/knowledge-graph.json` file, we validate that CareerPilot’s codebase has excellent physical layer boundaries, which directly supports the scaling mitigations outlined in **Section 3**.

+### 5.1 Isolating the 44 Complex Nodes (Scrapers & Agents)
+Our static analysis identifies exactly **44 complex nodes** (representing only **3.8%** of the 1,162 total nodes).
+These represent:
+- Platform scrapers: `LinkedInPlatform` (file: `linkedin.py`), `IndeedPlatform` (file: `indeed.py`), `GlassdoorPlatform` (file: `glassdoor.py`).
+- Automated executors: `BrowserAgent` (file: `agent.py`) and `DocumentGenerator` (file: `generator.py`).

+**Scaling Strategy**: Because these are the most complex and CPU-heavy operations in the codebase, we prevent them from impacting the remaining **96.2%** of the system (simple and moderate nodes) by decoupling them into independent background worker pools.
+Under 10,000 MAUs, worker pods are scaled independently based on Redis task queue length, leaving the API routers light, fast, and responsive.

+### 5.2 Thread Pool Offloading of 323 Object Classes
+With **323 class nodes** defined in the project:
+- A significant portion are database models (SQLAlchemy) and Pydantic schemas.
+- Others are document renderers (e.g. `DOCXRenderer`, `PDFRenderer`) that perform synchronous file formatting.

+**Scaling Strategy**: Synchronous methods within these class nodes are delegated to a dedicated thread pool via `asyncio.get_running_loop().run_in_executor()` or directly offloaded to celery workers.
+This ensures that synchronous rendering doesn't starve the FastAPI event loop, allowing the API servers to easily sustain the peak **5.0 QPS** traffic.

+### 5.3 Low Coupling Validation via 125 Call Relationships
+Out of 1,539 total relationships in the codebase, only **125 are active inter-module calls** (or 8.1%).
+This represents a highly decoupled, modular architectural layout:
+- **Clean Ingress/Egress Paths**: Front-facing routers (e.g., `api/v1/nudge.py` and `api/v1/chat.py`) cleanly delegate down to specific business services (`NudgeService`, `RAGService`) without circular dependencies.
+- **Robust Dependency Injection**: Connections are isolated and stateless, making it extremely easy to containerize the FastAPI backend and scale horizontally from a single local docker setup to an AWS ECS cluster.